Basic Training

 Invite your program director and genetic colleagues to join us for this special event!

-Please note that the course materials and information presented in Basic Training in Reproductive Medical Genetics is for informational and educational purposes only.
+Please note that the course materials and information presented in Basic Training in Reproductive Medical Genetics are for informational and educational purposes only.
 The course materials and discussions are not to be considered medical nor treatment advice.
 The Foundation for Reproductive Genetics Education and the faculty are not responsible for the management or treatment of individual patients presented or discussed.

 Course Directors